-All staff must read and follow the statutory guidance for schools and colleges 'Keeping Children Safe in Education (2019) - Part One: Safeguarding information for all staff' (Appendix 1).
+All staff must read and follow the statutory guidance for schools and colleges 'Keeping Children Safe in Education (2020) - Part One: Safeguarding information for all staff' (Appendix 1).
 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 All staff, however, have a duty to recognise concerns and maintain an open mind.
-All staff should be aware of the signs of abuse and neglect.
+Abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one label.
+In most cases, multiple issues will overlap with one another.
+Safeguarding incidents and/or behaviours can be associated with factors outside the school and all staff, but especially DSLs, should asses the risks and issues in the wider community (contextual safeguarding) when considering the well-being and safety of pupils, acknowledging that extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms.